aws-samples/aws-terraform-pipeline/README.md

 }
 ```
 `branch` is the CodeCommit branch.
 It defaults to "main" and may need to be altered if you are using pre-commit hooks that default to "master".

+`detect_changes` is used with third-party services, like GitHub.
+It enables AWS CodeConnections to invoke the pipeline when there is a commit to the repo.

 `kms_key` is the arn of an *existing* AWS KMS key.
 This input will encrypt the Amazon S3 bucket with a AWS KMS key of your choice.
 Otherwise the bucket will be encrypted using SSE-S3.
 Your AWS KMS key policy will need to allow codebuild and codepipeline to `kms:GenerateDataKey*` and `kms:Decrypt`.